YordanGeorgiev/qto/README.md

 ## 2. SO, WHAT IS THIS ?!
 The short and non-technical answer is:
-QTO is a simplistic, UI-wise, but extremely scalable and versatile incident management and documentation application used for the managing of multiple projects.
+QTO is a simplistic UI-wise, but extremely scalable and versatile web-based incident management and documentation application used for the managing of multiple projects.
 The long and more technically in-depth answer goes as follows:
-A generic and simplistic db centric content management system, build on Postgres CRUDs ( s stands for search ) and hierarchical nested data-sets MULTIPLE databases from the same web application.
-An included example application is the "qto application", which is kind of incident management and issues handling tool, used for, well managing it's self ;o).
+A generic and simplistic db centric web-based content management system, build on Postgres CRUDs ( s stands for search ) and hierarchical nested data-sets MULTIPLE databases from the same web application.
+An included example application is the "qto application", which is kind of incident management and issues handling tool, used for managing of multiple sites and well managing itself ;o).
 The full and extensive https://qto.fi/qto/view/features_doc contains all the features and functionalities of THIS released version.